Carr, Raiders beat Colts 23-20 to close in on playoff spot

+“We’re finding a way to do it because we have the right kind of guys,” Carr said, “and there’s never been a doubt, there’s never a finger pointed, you know, at this or that, and this coach is not there, and all this kind … nobody cares.

+“We have a bunch of guys that believe that and just keep going.”

 After Michael Badgley kicked a tying 41-yard field goal for Indianapolis with 1:56 left, Carr and the Raiders got the ball back at their 25 after a touchback.
-Carr found Hunter Renfrow for 24 yards on third-and-10 in the final minute, setting the stage for Carlson’s third field goal of the game.
+Carr found Hunter Renfrow for 24 yards on third-and-10 in the final minute, setting the stage for Carlson’s fourth game-winning field goal of the season.

+Renfrow’s clutch catch was originally ruled a touchdown after he got up and ran into the end zone, but the call was changed when a replay review showed he was touched down.

+“I’m glad I was,” Renfrow said, “because then we were able to run the clock down and give Daniel another game-winning field goal.”

-Carr passed for 255 yards and a touchdown for Las Vegas (9-7), and Zay Jones had eight receptions for 120 yards.
+Carr threw two interceptions, giving him a career-high 14 on the season, but he also had 255 yards and a touchdown through the air.
+Zay Jones had eight receptions for 120 yards, and Renfrow finished with seven grabs for 76 yards.

-Rallying after an embarrassing email scandal that led to coach Jon Gruden’s resignation, the Raiders can wrap up an improbable playoff spot with a victory over the Los Angeles Chargers next weekend.

 Indianapolis (9-7) had won three straight and eight of 10 to move one win away from a postseason berth.
 But it couldn’t hold a second-half lead against Las Vegas.